We believe that industry-wide standards and sensible regulation create an important framework to encourage responsible drinking.

 |Vietnam Association for Responsible Drinking||Vietnam||vard.org.vn|

 |Bulgarian Spirits Association||Bulgaria||www.apitsd.com|

 |Distilled Spirits Council of the US||United States||www.discus.org|

 We work with various public and private partners to implement evidence based programmes and policies in order to help achieve the Sustainable Development Goal target of a 10% reduction of harmful use of alcohol by 2030.

-The following position papers provide a clear and transparent view of Diageo’s stance on various issues relating to Alcohol in Society.
+The following position papers provide a clear and transparent view of Diageo’s stance on various issues relating to positive drinking.